-Dogs dislike the smell and taste of mustard oil.
-You can use it as it is by spraying in areas you wouldn't want dogs in.
+How to use it: You can use it as it is by spraying in areas you wouldn't want dogs around.

-For a more effective solution, mix chili pepper powder or black pepper in oil instead of water.
-Oil can help release the active ingredient in peppers called the capsaicin.
-It’s the very thing that dogs are averted to.
+How to make it: For a more effective solution, mix chili pepper powder or black pepper in oil instead of water.
+Oil can help release the active ingredient in peppers called capsaicin.

 7. Coffee Grounds Dog Repellent

 You might be wondering how to recycle those coffee grounds before throwing them into the garbage.
 Don't throw coffee grounds or leavings right away.